KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 The language of this text shape.
 Language affects a number of properties, like glyph shape, upper- and lowercase and line breaking.

+The text input allows typing any valid `BCP 47 <https://en.wikipedia.org/wiki/BCP47>`_ code.
+Pressing :key:`enter` will cause Krita to parse the code.
+Typing a language name or code into the text input will show a filtered search pop-up.

+Pressing on the down arrow will show all previously used locales this session, as well as stored locales.
+By toggling the check box in front of a locale, you can indicate that they need to be stored for future sessions.

 Paragraph Properties
 --------------------